 In recent seasons Alain Altinoglu has made a successful debut in (among other places) Bayreuth with Lohengrin (Wagner) and at the Royal Opera House Covent Garden in London with Don Giovanni (Mozart).
 Other highlights are the world creation of Rote Laterne (Christian Jost) at the Opernhaus Zurich, Manon Lescaut (Puccini) at the Bayerische Staatsoper, Les Troyens (Berlioz) at the Wiener Staatsoper, the Tchaikovsky ‘double bill’ Jolanta / The Nutcracker at the Opéra de Paris and new productions of Macbeth (Verdi, Wiener Staatsoper), Salome (Strauss, Deutsche Oper Berlin) and Pelléas et Mélisande (Debussy, Opernhaus Zürich and Wiener Staatsoper).

 He regularly conducts major orchestras such as the Chicago Symphony Orchestra, the Philadelphia Orchestra, the Wiener Philharmoniker, the Orchestre National de France, the Orchestre de Paris, the Staatskapelle Dresden, the Tonhalle Orchester Zurich and the Berliner Philharmoniker.

-- 03.09.2019: Concert Ein Heldenleben (La Monanie Symphony Orchestra / Centre for Fine Arts Brussels)
+- 28.11.2021: Concert De Boeck, Berg, Mahler (La Monnaie Symphony Orchestra / Center for Fine Arts, Brussels)